New travel booking system

 You can take parental bereavement leave immediately.

-Contact your manager to let them know and they will record it in My Oracle as 'parental bereavement leave'.
+Contact your manager to let them know and they will record your leave by contacting People Support using the Assyst Portal.
 You can ask a family member, friend or partner to contact your manager if you prefer.

 It’s helpful to let your manager know: